curtispolic/superautodungeon/README.md

 - Levels, rooms, filled combats
 - Combat steps for backline units
 - Feature complete mouseover and descriptions
+- Animations for various updates

-To Do in Rough Order:
+## To Do in Rough Order:
-- Mana animations
-- Make numbers update when the animations happen (will probably be hard)
+- Make numbers update when the animations happen (will probably be hard) (can use lastDamageAmount list to update)
 - Add 2 or 3 more enemies (goblin, dark wizard, ogre)
-- Implement gold
 - Make combat show the last round of combat
 - Party reordering
 - Selling units